hypervel/hypervel.org/docs/docs/container.md

 In this example, the `PodcastController` needs to retrieve podcasts from a data source such as Apple Music.
 So, we will **inject** a service that is able to retrieve podcasts.
 Since the service is injected, we are able to easily "mock", or create a dummy implementation of the `AppleMusic` service when testing our application.

-A deep understanding of the Laravel Hyperf service container is essential to building a powerful, large application, as well as for contributing to the Laravel core itself.
+A deep understanding of the Hypervel service container is essential to building a powerful, large application, as well as for contributing to the Laravel core itself.

 ### Differences between Laravel Container